 And lastly, they offer citations.

 Citations are mentions of your brand, business, and/or spokesperson around the web.
 This is often in business directories, social platforms, and other types of round-up listings.

 We have NOT trialed or tested these 3 other services of SEO Butler, only their content service.
 Therefore we can't comment on them other than to say they're there.

 Head on over to SEO Butler to learn more about these other SEO services if you are interested in them.

 If you are looking for a new content agency to try out, visit SEOButler.com to see if they can help you out.

-The content we got back was well written, accurate, and engaging, and we’d be happy to use them again.
+The content we got back for our SEO Butler review was well-written, accurate, and engaging, and we'd be happy to use them again.

 Keep an eye on our ‘what do snails eat' post to see how it ranks in the future.
 It was published mid to late June and is starting to rank in Google.

 While a lot of factors determine whether or not a post ranks well, one of them is how well-optimized the content is and how well it is structured.
 Where it ends up ranking is the ultimate test of how good a piece of content is, right?